deklica/repo.dexe/zips/plugin.video.jacktook/README.md

 ## How to configure Torrentio/Elfhosted:
 The host url for Torrentio is: `https://torrentio.strem.fun/` and for Elfhosted: `https://torrentio.elfhosted.com/`

+## How to use Jacktook Burst:

+Only needed to install addon to use it.
+[Jacktook Burst](https://github.com/Sam-Max/script.jacktook.burst)

 ## How to run Jackett service using Docker:

 Detailed instructions are available at [LinuxServer.io Jackett Docker](https://hub.docker.com/r/linuxserver/jackett/)